 Obviously, people liked the headline enough to click on it and they liked the content enough to share it on their social media.
 Use that headline to model a unique headline for your next blog post.

-If your headline can captivate your audience, you’ll drive engagement for your small business and increase your conversion rate.
+If your headline can captivate your audience, they will share it on their social networks, you’ll drive engagement for your small business and increase your conversion rate.
 Here are some headlines modeled on the example:

 - Email Marketing Tactics: The Complete List